George and Mildred (film): Plot

 Mildred is keen to ascertain whether or not her husband George has remembered their 27th wedding anniversary.
 Needless to say, he has not.
 When he finally remembers, he books a table at the restaurant where he first proposed to Mildred.
 But to his horror, he discovers on arrival that it has been turned into a greasy spoon café run by Hells Angels style bikers.
 Mildred then decides that she and George will celebrate their 27th wedding anniversary in style at the plush, world famous London hotel – however unhappy George might be at the cost involved.
 But on arrival, George is mistaken for a ruthless hit-man by a shady businessman, who wants a rival eliminated.

 Release

 Released on 27 July 1980, less than a month before the death (on 24 August 1980) of star Yootha Joyce, the film was neither a commercial nor a critical success.
-The film first aired on ITV television on Christmas Day 1980, only five months after its theatrical release.
+The film first aired on television on ITV on Christmas Day 1980, only five months after its theatrical release.